adampgiles/CI_PP4_SD/README.md

 ## Features

-The website consists of thirteen pages with 18 features.
+The website consists of fourteen pages with 18 features.

 ### Navigation Bar
 - Situated in a persistent position at the top of every page.
 - Contains links to the other website pages.
 - Available links change if the user is logged into the website;
 - Logged out: "Explore Developers", "Login" and "Register".
 - Logged in: "Explore Developers", "My Developer Profile", "My Account", "Contact Us" and "Log out".
 - When hovering over a link on Desktop devices the link colours change.
 This gives visible notification to the user that the link is clickable.
 - Meets user stories: ???.